pramsey/crunchyblog/spatial-join/index.md

 ## Server Setup

-I grabbed an 8-core cloud server from [Crunchy Bridge DBaaS](https://crunchybridge.com) with PostgreSQL 14 with and PostGIS 3 like so:
+I grabbed an 8-core cloud server with PostgreSQL 14 and PostGIS 3 from [Crunchy Bridge DBaaS](https://crunchybridge.com), like so:

 <img src="img/bridge01.png" />